vp-andreev/Python-fundamentals-home-work/README.md

 # Python-fundamentals-home-work
-Тhese are my solutions to the tasks from the SoftUni course.\n Only More Exercises.
+Тhese are my solutions to the tasks from the SoftUni course.\nOnly More Exercises.